Understanding Rejection and Objections

 Most people are not comfortable talking to strangers.

 Objections Objections are a normal part of the interplay.
 Go with the flow.
-Use questioning to understand the objection and address it calmly.
+Ask questions to understand the objection and address it calmly.

 Why objections are good

-Prospects see what you’re selling in 1 of 3 ways;
+Prospects see your product in 1 of 3 ways;

 1. Like it – great!